UNICO ASSOCIATES

 • Jurisdiction (in case of lawsuit)

 VI.
-Title transfer (closing)
+Title transfer (Title closing)

 Seller---